-In what follows, we estimate the dependence of the running time of our algorithm on ε .
+In what follows we give an estimate of the dependence of the running time of our algorithm on ε (the proof is left to the appendix).
 The analysis uses the standard random access machine model.
 In particular, we assume that all basic arithmetic operations can be carried out in constant time.